 Please contact firstname.lastname@example.org

 Barbara McGuire guides you in focusing towards sales with an online presence.
-Topics include focus, pictures, legends, and targeted strategies.
-Sessions available by appointment.
+Topics cover pictures, legends, and targeted strategies.

 Join Barbara for a result-driven marketing agenda.
 Beginning with proper pictures, we will address each topic hands-on.
 Students will need a laptop and camera device.
 Homework!
 This initial class will focus on THE focus of your marketing goals and how to communicate your offerings to a targeted audience.
 Commonly called a 'brand', this focus lays the foundation for all your marketing material.
 It's a hands-on small group results-driven class.